-The very interesting and talented Shane Carruth could be call too indie for his own good.
-What he accomplished was nothing short of laudable.
-He made the sci-fi time travel movie Primer for just seven thousand dollars.
-He produced, wrote, scored, acted, and directed it himself.
+The interesting and talented Shane Carruth is once director who could be called too indie for his own good.
+What he accomplished when he bursted onto the film scene was nothing short of laudable.
+He’d the sci-fi time travel movie Primer for just seven thousand dollars.
+He produced, wrote, scored, acted, and directed the film by himself.
 It went on to play at Sundance where it fast became a festival darling and was bought by one of Hollywood’s most prolific production companies.
 However, the movie didn’t get a wide release due to the stringent projection standards that Carruth had set on the project.
 He then spent the next 10 years of his life attempting to get his cinematic masterpiece A Topiary made.
 Split into two acts, the first half of the movie follows boys who find alien technology and the second half tells the story of a man obsessed with a mathematical equation.
-The film was also said to purportedly cost around twenty million dollars to make and Carruth was stringently opposed to casting any known actors or bringing in any outside creative forces to help him realize his endeavor.
+The film was also said to purportedly cost around twenty million dollars to make and Carruth was vehemently opposed to casting any known actors or bringing in any outside creative forces to help him realize his endeavor.
 And that’s not all, Carruth also wanted to create all the visual effects himself.

 Now take a guess.
 Did the A Topiary ever get made?